facebookresearch/FiD/README.md

 - `id`: example id, optional
 - `question`: question text
 - `target`: answer used for model training, if not given, the target is randomly sampled from the 'answers' list
-- `answers`: list of answer text for evaluation, and training if target is not given
+- `answers`: list of answer text for evaluation, also used for training if target is not given
-- `ctxs`: a list where each item is a dictionary containing
+- `ctxs`: a list of passages where each item is a dictionary containing
         - `title`: article title
         - `text`: passage text